 The competitive landscape

-The competitive landscape of digital distribution platforms for video games is highly competitive, with a few major players fighting for market share – Steam and Epic Games being the largest, with 132 million and 68 million monthly active users respectively.
+The competitive landscape of digital distribution platforms for video games is highly competitive, with several major players fighting for market share – Valve’s Steam and Epic’s platform being the largest, with 132 million and 68 million monthly active users respectively.

 Steam is the oldest and most established, with a larger library, more robust features and greater social usage.